Our Uncle and his Profile (1894 – 1986)

 On June 1, 1970 Günther and Elfriede, having both lost their spouses, married in Watzenborn-Steinberg (now Pohlheim) and moved into the aforementioned Seniors’ apartment complex in Kassel-Wilhelmshöhe.
 In spite of the many blows that fate had dealt her during her childhood and later years, she never lost her innate cheerfulness and thus brought much joy into my uncle’s life.

-Adventurous and still youthful in spirit they often traveled abroad, taking in the sights of cultural centers in Europe.
+Adventurous and still youthful in spirit they often traveled abroad, taking in the sights of cultural centres in Europe.
 They journeyed to Athens and visited the Acropolis.
 Along with Günther’s sisters and brother Gerhard they ventured in a family excursion to the Mediterranean Sea in Southern France.

 A highlight in their sunset years must have been their trip overseas to the distant ‘tribe’ of the Klopp-Kegler Clan in Canada.
 In the early 70’s they visited their nephews Gerhard and me and our families in Calgary and Consort, Alberta.
 Like having been on a military inspection tour, he could accurately report back to the entire family on both sides of the Atlantic that ‘All is well on the Western front’.
 With such visits, which included family members of Uncle Bruno’s descendants behind the Iron Curtain, he greatly contributed to a deep sense of family in spite of huge distances and political boundaries.